danielthalhuber/c0d3-curriculum-20200312-review/lessons/js01-html-and-functions/README.md

 ### Exercises

 1. Write a function called `logNonMatching` that logs every character in a string, except for one specified character ([solution](strings-ex01-log-non-matching.js))
+2. Write a function called `logFirstX` that logs a given number of characters from the beginning of a string ([solution](strings-ex02-log-first-x.js))